timescale/pgai/docs/ollama.md

 ORDER BY size DESC
 ;
 ```
-The data returned will look something like the following but will be different
+The data returned looks something like the following.
+However this depends on the models pulled in
-depending on the models pulled in your Ollama instance.
+your Ollama instance:

 ```text
      name      |     model     |    size    |                              digest                              | family | format |     families      | parent_model | parameter_size | quantization_level |          modified_at